Clean your product

 Your retailer will ship your product to Deuter.
 He or she will be able to clarify possible costs.
 Unfortunately, we are not able to make predictions regarding the cost and possibility of repair before the product is in our hands.
 We will do our best to try and repair the damage, no matter how old your product is.

 As soon as we receive your product we'll check the damage.
 We will let you know if we can repair your product and how much it will potentially cost.
 Your retailer will get in touch with your an inform you.
 We will repair your product after your consent.

 Product is repaired

 We'll repair your Deuter product.
 Of course a repair or replacement is free of charge within the two-year guarantee if it is subject to an eligible warranty claim.
 Otherwise or after expiry of the voluntary guarantee we will repair your product for a small fee.
-Repairing your product will generally take five business days after we receive it.
+Repairing your product will generally take ten business days after we receive it.